UQatKIT/Surrogate/README.md

 Additionally, `SKLearnGPSettings` provides the configuration of the surrogate model to pretrain (see scikit-learn docs for more details):
 - `scaling_kernel`: Is the prefactor for the GP kernel function
-- `correlation_kernel`: is the correlation function for the GP kernel function
+- `correlation_kernel`: Is the correlation function for the GP kernel function
 - `data_noise`: Assumed noise on output data, should be larger than zero for numerical stability
 - `num_optimizer_restarts`: Maximum number of restarts for optimization (with *l-bfgs-b*)
 - `minimum_num_training_points`: Number of training points below which surrogate is not retrained yet